marcojakob/code.makery.ch/collections/blog/12-10-02-introduction-to-programming-with-kara.md

 Kara has many different versions.
 The original Kara is designed as a finite state machine with a purely graphical program editor.
 See the full list of [available Kara versions](http://www.swisseduc.ch/informatik/karatojava/index.html).

-I usually prefer to start directly with writing code in the Java or Dart language.
+I usually prefer to start directly with writing code in the Java language.
 Now there are quite a few possible editors/libraries:

-### DartKara (Dart)

-DartKara is a scenario written in Dart.
-It can be used in the Dart Editor which is a very nice and simple development environment.
-The scenario comes with handouts and exercises.
-You can find those resources on the [Dart](/dart/) page.

 ### GreenfootKara (Java)

 Since I really like the editor of the [Greenfoot IDE](http://greenfoot.org) I decided to create a Kara version that works with Greenfoot, it is called GreenfootKara.
 In addition to this I wrote an entire beginners course of 16-20 lessons with exercises and handouts to go along with GreenfootKara.
-You can find the links to the German and English versions on the [GreenfootKara](/java/greenfoot-kara-intro/) page.
+You can find the links to the German and English versions on the [GreenfootKara](/library/greenfoot-kara/) page.

 ### GameGridKara (Java)

 Sometimes, especially if time is too short, it might be good to directly start with a professional development environment like Eclipse or NetBeans.
 Since it was not possible to integrate Greenfoot into Eclipse/NetBeans, I had to find another solution.
 Altough, we could start JavaKara from Eclipse/NetBeans, there are just some things that are not possible (like programming an interactive Kara game).
 The solution was to port the code to work with a library called *JGameGrid*.

 GameGridKara enables us to use Kara in any IDE of our choice by simply adding two jar files to a project.
-The link to GameGridKara with the adjusted beginners course in German and English can be found on the [GameGridKara](/java/gamegrid-kara-intro/) page.
+The link to GameGridKara with the adjusted beginners course in German and English can be found on the [GameGridKara](/library/gamegrid-kara/) page.

 ### JavaKara (Java)